baezortega/baezortega.github.io/_posts/2018-05-23-bayesian-correlation.md

 ---

 While looking for a Bayesian replacement for my in-house robust correlation method (Spearman's correlation with bootstrap resampling), I found two very interesting posts on [standard](http://www.sumsar.net/blog/2013/08/bayesian-estimation-of-correlation/) and [robust](http://www.sumsar.net/blog/2013/08/robust-bayesian-estimation-of-correlation/) Bayesian correlation models in **Rasmus Bååth**'s blog.
 As I wanted to give the robust model a try on my own data (and also combine it with a robust regression model) I have translated Bååth's JAGS code into Stan and wrapped it inside a function.
-Below I show how this model is more suitable than classical correlation coefficients, regardless of whether the data are normally distributed, $$x_i$$.
+Below I show how this model is more suitable than classical correlation coefficients, regardless of whether the data are normally distributed.

 As Rasmus Bååth explains in his [first blog post](http://www.sumsar.net/blog/2013/08/bayesian-estimation-of-correlation/) on Bayesian correlation: